The Residency Series at the House of Nobility

 Music from medieval collections & Praetorius–Franck–Rosenmüller–Tunder–Bovicelli–Merulo–Viadana–Scarlatti

 Tuuli Lindeberg, soprano

-Anna-Maaria Oramo, clavicymbalum, organ and musical direction
+Anna-Maaria Oramo, clavicymbalum, harpsichord and musical direction

 FiBO’s Christmas season begins with a collection of Advent music, arranged by Anna-Maaria Oramo and Tuuli Lindeberg.
 The concert takes place in a concert hall instead of in a church.
 Throughout the history of human kind, winter solstice has been a celebration of light and family relations, a festivity bringing hope for the spring and an easier livelihood.
 It was linked to Christianity and the birth of Christ at a very early stage.
 Advent, the time of expecting the light, later became a beloved topic in art outlining the Western church year, and has remained so throughout centuries.

 In medieval music, Christianity and symbolism drawing from nature combine, and Virgin Mary is often depicted with a rose and a star.
 There is no rose of such virtue is sung in the early 15th century Christmas songs in the Trinity collection from Cambridge.
 The word virtue is easily understood in only its primary meaning, but its etymology also refers to e.g. the healing power of plants.
 Starting in the early Middle Ages, Mary was called Stella maris, the Star of the Sea, which makes one think of a night sky compass guiding the seafarer.
 The medieval music played in the concert originates from different sources around Europe.
 The symbolic allegories related to Mary still strongly attract the contemporary audience.